swfiua/gotu/docs/about.rst

 The wellington boots and the gnome like beard more than compensated for the calculus.
-He was part of a great mathematics department that Professor Zeeman had put together.
+He was part of a great mathematics department that `Christopher Zeeman`_ had put together.

-He had recently given the Royal Institution Chrismas lectures, which I guess was in part why I ended up at Warwick.
+`Christopher Zeeman`_ had recently given the Royal Institution Christmas lectures, which I guess was in part why I ended up at Warwick.

-By this time it was the expanding universe was general knowledge, red shift, the big bangs and cosmic microwave backgrounds too.
+Back to our story.
+By this time the expanding universe was general knowledge, red shift, the big bang, and cosmic microwave backgrounds too.

 Everything in cosmology seemed to be explained down to the first tiny fraction of a second, although nobody is sure how it will end, or